 Wendy: I’ve always been interested in science.
-Since I can remember I’ve wanted to know how things worked.
+Since I can remember, I’ve wanted to know how things worked.
 In middle school and high school I became more interested in the biological sciences than chemistry or physics.
 Once in college I realized that I love physiology and the biomedical aspect of that.
-Basically I think that anything that explains how the body works is super cool!
+Basically, I’m interested in anything that explains how the body works!

 SciCheer: Please tell us about your favorite and most challenging courses you are taking to prepare for your Ph.D.

 Wendy: Favorite courses: systems physiology, systems pathophysiology, and cellular physiology; most challenging: principles of conservation – it was like four really hard classes crammed into one.

 SciCheer: Which came first: your interest in science or cheerleading?

 Wendy: I’ve danced on and off pretty much my whole life.
 I got more involved in high school because I was on the dance team, as my interests in science continued to develop.
 I continued to dance in college, as well as pursue an engineering degree, and that’s when I was really introduced to the idea of professional cheerleading.
 My collegiate coach was a captain on the Falcons and her ‘pro cheer’ style definitely influenced the team and my ambitions.
 Before then, I had thought of cheering for the NFL as a very small niche – like something only a select group of special people got to be involved with.
 Once I saw it as a tangible opportunity, I knew I wanted to do it.

 SciCheer: Can you describe a typical day (at work, then cheering)?